DefinitionBy Mayo Clinic Staff

-Soy, a product of soybeans, is a common food that can cause allergies.
-In many cases, soy allergy starts with a reaction to a soy-based infant formula.
-Although most children eventually outgrow a soy allergy, soy allergy may persist into adulthood.
+Allergy to soy, a product of soybeans, is a common food allergy.
+Often, soy allergy starts in infancy with reaction to soy-based infant formula.
+Although most children outgrow soy allergy, some carry the allergy into adulthood.

-Often, signs and symptoms of soy allergy are mild, such as hives or itching in the mouth.
+Mild signs and symptoms of soy allergy include hives or itching in and around the mouth.
 In rare cases, soy allergy can cause a life-threatening allergic reaction (anaphylaxis).